Adaptive Experimental Design Using Shrinkage Estimators: SURE and Candidate Estimators

 \textbf{SURE-Min estimator}.
-An alternative estimator can be obtained by directly minimizing Stein's Unbiased Risk Estimate (Equation \ref{eq:SURE}), a tradition with a long history in the statistics literature \citep[see e.g.][]{li1985stein, xie2012sure}.
-We consider the class of all estimators which shrink $\hbstau$ toward zero by a constant factor $\lambda \in \mathbb{R}$, i.e. estimators of the form
+An alternative estimator can be obtained by choosing a shrinkage factor to directly minimize Stein's Unbiased Risk Estimate (Equation \ref{eq:SURE}), a tradition with a long history in the statistics literature \citep[see e.g.][]{li1985stein, xie2012sure}.
+We consider the class of estimators that shrink $\hbstau$ toward zero by a constant factor $\rho \in \mathbb{R}$, i.e. estimators of the form

 An unbiased estimate of the risk of such an estimator is